Barugon/CotA/README.md

 # Companion of the Avatar

+> Note: I recently inadvertently deleted this repo.
+My apologies to anyone who had it starred or forked.

 CotA is a small application that nicely displays the stats recorded to chat logs from Shroud of the Avatar.
 > Hint: *press F5 to refresh the display after typing `/stats` in-game.*